 It is, however, hard to sustain the argument that the global tax reform agenda constitutes a significant neo-liberal project to weaken the state.
-One piece of counter evidence is that there have been few serious attempts to outsource or privatise the tax assessment and collection processes.
-The granting of a degree of managerial and strategic autonomy to tax administrations by creating semi-autonomous revenue authorities is in line with standard public sector reform practices in many countries; there is no reason, in logic, experience or intention, to see it as a prelude to privatisation.
-A second, more powerful, piece of counter-evidence is that the IMF and other international financial institutions often actively encourage governments of poor countries to increase their tax revenues.
-As we mention later in this paper, IMF pressure to raise revenues sometimes appears
+One piece of counter evidence is that there have been few serious attempts to outsource or privatise the tax assessment and collection processes.6 The granting of a degree of managerial and strategic autonomy to tax administrations by creating semi-autonomous revenue authorities is in line with standard public sector reform practices in many countries; there is no reason, in logic, experience or intention, to see it as a prelude to privatisation.
+A second, more powerful, piece of counter-evidence is that the IMF and other international financial institutions often actively encourage governments of poor countries to increase their tax revenues.7